vfarah-if/NodeCodingExercise/test-express/README.md

    <img src="./readme-images/supertest-sample.png" alt="Test output" style="zoom:80%;" />

 8. Programmers without things [TODO](https://github.com/fabiospampinato/vscode-todo-plus), become aimless and goalless, which is why TDD is good, helps to focus what needs to be done.
-Busy existance means we cant get everything done, so it makes sense to prioritise and state what has been done and what needs to be done with a priority order.
+Busy existence means we cant get everything done, so it makes sense to prioritise and state what has been done and what needs to be done with a priority order.
 You can then lift and shift this into a Jira ticket as a *dev tasks list* to help communicate thoughts and intentions in resolving any outstanding tasks.
 The art of software engineering is about **communication** and breaking problems up into little easy to conquer problems.
-Install within *VScode* the TODO extension and you can learn the shortcuts [here](https://github.com/fabiospampinato/vscode-todo-plus/blob/master/resources/readme.todo)
+Install within *VSCode* the TODO extension and you can learn the shortcuts [here](https://github.com/fabiospampinato/vscode-todo-plus/blob/master/resources/readme.todo)

    <img src="./readme-images/todo-sample.png" alt="TODO example" style="zoom: 67%;" />